Frequently Asked Questions

 If I do the work now can I receive a reimbursement later?

 No. The work must be done following the specific grant of the guidelines which need to be verified through the outlined process.

 If I register today for the first time, when will I be funded?

 Salt Lake City anticipates applying annually for pre-desaster mitigation funding to continue this project.
-Salt Lake City is maintaining a participant list on a fist come first serve basis.
+Salt Lake City is maintaining a participant list on a first come first serve basis.
 The registrants will be contacted as funding becomes available.

 Why have I not been contacted after completing the online registration?

 There are many variables that come into play during the extensive process of getting your house funded through this grant.
 We currently have an overwhelming interest in this program and are working to get as many projects accepted as possible.
-Please be patience, you will be contacted as soon as your application is under review.
+Please be patient, you will be contacted as soon as your application is under review.

 What about multiple homes, apartments or a condominium?

 If you have multiple properties, please register each of them separately.
 For apartments and condominiums contact us for further details 801-799-3698 or email us at: email@example.com

 Do you have a list of engineers and contractors?